Fisher Identifiability Analysis of Longitudinal Vehicle Dynamics: Introduction

-For such varied conditions, exploring factors which directly affect parameter identifiability can reveal fundamental and, in some cases, critically relevant limitations related to the design of the underlying problem.
-This question dates back to a landmark paper by Bellman and Astrom \cite{Bellman00}.
-Examining limitations related to the identifiability of model parameters provides a uniquely rewarding opportunity to observe new insights related to the nature of such estimation problems.
-Such insights can allow us to address fundamental questions like ``What conditions of an on-road experiment impose the biggest limitations on chassis parameter estimation accuracy?", or ``In what ways does the evolution of the drive cycle affect the identifiability of vehicle chassis parameters?"
+Exploring factors which affect parameter identifiability dates back to a landmark paper by Bellman and Astrom \cite{Bellman00}.
+Examining limitations related to the identifiability of model parameters provides an opportunity to observe new insights related to the nature of such estimation problems.
+Such insights can address fundamental questions like ``What conditions of an on-road experiment impose the biggest limitations on chassis parameter estimation accuracy?", or ``In what ways does the evolution of the drive cycle affect the identifiability of vehicle chassis parameters?"
 We can also attempt to quantify the impact of the effects which are present in the scenarios posed by such questions, including for example quantifying the impact of terrain variability on vehicle chassis parameter identifiability.
-This is where a great deal of this paper’s motivation lies.
+This is where our paper’s motivation lies.

-Relevant literature has a longstanding footprint of work that recognizes the impact of the design of a vehicle experiment on the accuracy of the resulting chassis parameter estimates obtained from that experiment’s data.
+The literature recognizes the impact of the design of a vehicle experiment on the accuracy of the resulting chassis parameter estimates.
 The SAE testing standard for longitudinal vehicle chassis parameter estimation outlines several basic experimental conditions which facilitate estimation accuracy \cite{SAE00}.
-Within another context, work by Muller et al. demonstrates that the addition of speed bumps to a road test allows relevant suspension parameters to be estimated with greater precision \cite{muller00}.
-While such work effectively discusses some limitations of vehicle chassis parameter identifiability, there are still many relevant questions which remain unanswered.
-Our analysis of the literature shows that an understanding of the impact of terrain variability on longitudinal chassis parameter identifiability is largely unexplored.
-The objective of this paper is to build upon the exploratory nature of our past work in \cite{Kandel00} by addressing this open question in greater detail.
+Within another context, work by Muller et al. \cite{muller00} demonstrates that the addition of speed bumps to a road test allows relevant suspension parameters to be estimated with greater precision.
+While such work recognizes effects which facilitate estimation accuracy, there is a need to provide theoretical justification for such observations.
+Pursuing such theoretical justification could potentially reveal new insights which can improve experimental design.
+For instance, an understanding of the impact of terrain variability on longitudinal chassis parameter identifiability is fairly unexplored.